Signs Your Husband Is Cheating on His Phone (17 Red Flags)

 Smartphones have become the most personal object we own.
 We carry them every waking hour.
-The average American checks their phone 186 times per day and spends over five hours on it daily.

 Robert Weiss, Ph.D., LCSW, a certified sex addiction therapist and author of Out of the Doghouse, writes on Psychology Today that when your gut tells you something is wrong, it often is.
 But feelings alone aren't evidence.
 Specific behaviors are.